samantha-nickerson/inclass-ecommerce/README.md

 inclass-ecommerce
 =================

-In class demo of ecommerce site
+A demonstration repo for in class ecommerce website design system.